kbzh2558/Food_Combo_Optimization/README.md

 A special thank you to **Ms. Marie-Eve Landreville-Bertrand**, *Gestionnaire principale, Centre d’Excellence Global* at Couche-Tard, for her continuous encouragement, insights, and generous access to real-world data that made this work possible.

-We are also grateful to [**Ms. Nymisha Bandi**](https://www.mcgill.ca/desautels/nymisha-bandi), Ph.D. candidate and teaching assistant, for her thoughtful guidance, constructive feedback, and technical support during every stage of the project.
+We are also grateful to [**Ms. Nymisha Bandi**](https://www.mcgill.ca/desautels/nymisha-bandi), Ph.D. candidate and teaching assistant, for her thoughtful guidance and constructive feedback during every stage of the project.

 Finally, we deeply appreciate the supervision and mentorship of [**Professor Saibal Ray**](https://www.mcgill.ca/desautels/saibal-ray), whose expertise and leadership in operations management helped shape our analysis and approach.